wingedrhino/DistroSetup/Fedora/README.md

 Run `./setup.sh` to install a bunch of software automatically as a starting point.

+## Gnome Setup

+Fedora comes with a barebones gnome setup.
+Press super, type extensions, open the extensions app, and setup dash-to-dock and gsconnect.
+The former gives you a dock that pops up when your mouse is at the bottom of the display, and the later gives you a KDEConnect compatible Gnome extension.

+Next, press super, type tweaks, open the gnome tweaks app, go to the top bar section, and select EVERYTHING there.

+There!
+Your gnome is now setup.

 ## CPU Frequency Scaling

 To ensure that your CPU is at the highest performance setting and isn't being